 Notice that in the case that $D$ is coprime to the discriminant of $B$, this statement is essentially contained in \cite[Lemma 2.5]{BD}, albeit in a different language.

 \begin{remark} The failure of uniqueness here arises because an almost maximal compact subgroup $K_f<\bG(\A_f)$ is not maximal at ramified primes.
 We can recover uniqueness of packets of discriminant $D$ if we replace $K_f$ by a maximal compact open subgroup of $\bG(\A_f)$, i.e.,\ replace $K_p$ by $\bG(\Q_p)$ for all primes $p\mid d_B$.
-The price for working with a maximal compact subgroup is not only the loss of some minor information from passing from $Y_K$ to the quotient $\mathscr{W}\backslash Y_K$, but also that the Picard group won't act freely anymore on a packet.
-All the primes of $E$ above the rational primes dividing $d_B$ will act trivially. \end{remark}
+The price for working with a maximal compact subgroup is not only the loss of some minor information from passing from $Y_K$ to the quotient $\mathcal{W}\backslash Y_K$, but also that the Picard group no longer acts freely on a packet.
+All the primes of $E$ above the primes dividing $d_B$ will act trivially. \end{remark}